craftercms/docs/source/system-administrators/activities/authoring/main-menu-encryption-tool.rst

 Encryption Tool
 ---------------

 Crafter Studio uses a default key and salt for the encryption tool.
-To set the key and salt to desired values, in your Authoring installation directory, open ``CRAFTER_HOME/bin/crafter-setenv.sh`` and modify the following values
+To set the key and salt to desired values, in your Authoring installation directory, open ``CRAFTER_HOME/bin/crafter-setenv.sh`` and modify the following values:

 .. code-block:: bash
    :caption: *CRAFTER_HOME/bin/crafter-setenv.sh*